cloud-zeta/zeta-samples/README.md

 ## Web SDK Samples

 A Typescript SDK that enables developers to embedded 3D content.

-See [README.md](web/README.md) for detailed instructions on how to build and integrate.
+1. [Hello Zeta](./web/01-hello-zeta/): A pure Javascript sample.
+It uses webpack for dev server, but the Webpack dependency is completely optional.

+2. [Hello Zeta Typescript](./web/02-hello-zeta-ts/): A more complex sample to use Zeta SDK with Typescript and Webpack.

 ## Python SDK Samples